gohkhoonhiang/gohkhoonhiang.github.io/_posts/2016-05-01-facebook-git-hackathon-2016.markdown

 ## Come Prepared

-Even though everyone has different skills and language background, it was unofficially stated on the event group that it was recommended to use Django as the backend framework.
+Even though everyone has different skills and language background, it was unofficially stated on the event group page that it was recommended to use Django as the backend framework.
 Meaning that I could have done the setup for Django prior to attending the event.
 Then I wouldn't have spent so much time setting up my dev environment during the actual event, and could have better used the time to write better code or even complete the 4th function I was supposed to write.

 ## Background Does Not Matter, Desire Does